dtrussel/dtrussel.github.io/_posts/2020-10-18-command-pattern.md

 [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern#C++).
 Instead we look at how we can use modern C++ features to solve the same problem in a different way.
-Namely we want to send commands to a (possibly) remote application.
-Whilst choosing a testable and maintainable design.
+Namely we want to send commands to a (possibly) remote application, whilst choosing a testable and maintainable design.

 Let's best have a look at an example to illustrate the task at hand.